 Be a Gift to a Child in Need:

-- Please consider making a online donation towards supporting our TLC Programme, so that we can help more children and families.
-Donations will assist with the provision of prosthetic support (children who have lost an eye or limb); the provision of wheelchairs; pain control implants and medical equipment.
+- Please make an online donation towards supporting our TLC Programme, so that we can help more children and families.
+Donations will assist with the provision of porto-catheter and broviac catheter implants, prosthetic support and certain medical equipment.

 - Donate basic items to TLC Families of young cancer patients…